CAP was A VISION FOR ARIZONA

 The canal system stretches 336 miles, lifts the water more than 2,900 feet in elevation over the course of the system and includes 14 pumping plants, one hydroelectric pump/generating plant at New Waddell Dam, Lake Pleasant storage reservoir, 39 radial gate structures to control the flow of water and more than 50 turnouts to deliver water.

-CAP has more than 80 long-term water users that fall into three user groups.
+CAP typically has more than 60 water users that fall into three user groups.
 They use CAP’s Colorado River water to run businesses, water crops and maintain households, all of which is critical to the quality of life in Arizona.

 Few natural resources are as precious as water, and by CAP providing reliable, renewable Colorado River water, the Arizona economy is stronger and residents can enjoy a higher quality of life.